Horst-Wessel-Lied: History

-The lyrics to "Horst-Wessel-Lied" were written in 1929 by Sturmführer Horst Wessel, the commander of the Nazi paramilitary "Brownshirts" (Sturmabteilung [SA]) in the Friedrichshain district of Berlin, Germany.
+The lyrics to "Horst-Wessel-Lied" were written in 1929 by Sturmführer Horst Wessel, a commander of the Nazi paramilitary "Brownshirts" (Sturmabteilung [SA]) in the Friedrichshain district of Berlin, Germany.
 Wessel wrote songs for the SA in conscious imitation of the Communist paramilitary, the Red Front Fighters' League, to provoke them into attacking his troops, and to keep up the spirits of his men.

 Horst Wessel

 Wessel was the son of a pastor and educated at degree level, but was employed as a construction worker.
 He became notorious among the Communists when he led a number of SA attacks into the Fischerkiez, an extremely poor Berlin district, which he did on orders from Joseph Goebbels, who was then the Nazi Gauleiter (regional party leader) of Berlin.
 Several of these incursions were only minor altercations, but one took place outside the tavern which the local German Communist Party (KPD) used as its headquarters.
 As a result of that melee, five Communists were injured, four of them seriously.
 Communist newspapers accused the police of letting the Nazis get away while arresting the injured Communists, while Nazi newspapers claimed that Wessel had been trying to give a speech when Communists emerged and started the fight.
 Wessel's face was printed together with his address on Communist street posters.
 The slogan of the KPD and the Red Front Fighters' League became "strike the fascists wherever you find them".

 Wessel moved with his partner Erna Jänicke into a room on Große Frankfurter Straße.
 The landlady was the widowed Mrs. Salm, whose husband had been a Communist.
 After a few months, there was a dispute between Salm and Wessel over unpaid rent.
 Salm requested Wessel's partner to leave but Jänicke refused.
 Salm appealed to Communist friends of her late husband for help.
 Shortly thereafter on 14 January 1930, Wessel was shot and seriously wounded by two Communist Party members, one of whom was Albrecht "Ali" Höhler.
 Wessel died in hospital on 23 February from blood poisoning, which he contracted during his hospitalisation.
 Höhler was tried in court and sentenced to six years' imprisonment for the shooting.
 After the Nazi accession to national power, he was taken out of prison under false pretenses by the SA in September 1933 and shot dead.